athenahartigan/pediatric-labeling-changes/README.md

 ![Entity-Relationship Diagram](ER-Diagram.jpg)

+## Data Cleaning, Loading, and Querying
+The `data_load.py` script handles data loading and database creation, merging data from multiple Excel files into a SQLite database.
+The process involves reading data, preprocessing, and splitting the data into appropriate tables.

+## Database Implementation
+The database is implemented using SQLite3.
+It includes 39 tables with 81 attributes, designed to efficiently manage pediatric labeling changes.
+The database currently holds 677,950 entries after migrating data from Excel.

+## Figures
+Figures, such as the labeling changes per year, are generated using SQL queries and visualized with Python libraries like Matplotlib.

 ## Updates
 This database will be updated regularly to include the latest pediatric labeling changes and study data.
 Note that updates may not always coincide with the FDA's quarterly updates; the most up-to-date information can be obtained by running the code yourself.